There was an Old Woman Who Lived in a Shoe

 George III

-Yet another interpretation speaks of King George III of England (1738-1820).
-Also known as “The Mad King” or “The King Who Lost America” due to his later-in-life mental illness, he could have been the old woman mentioned in the rhymes.
-The children may refer to members of Parliament, while the bed symbolizes the Houses of Parliament.
+A further analysis delves into the troubled reign of King George III of England (1738-1820).
+Notorious as “The Mad King” or “The King Who Lost America”, due to his unfortunate mental decline, he becomes a likely candidate for the old woman in the verses.
+The children could symbolise Parliament's members, while the bed becomes a poetic stand-in for the Houses of Parliament.

 Modern Controversy